drparham/formbuilder/README.md

 In the config file there is an array of labels.
 This array is `column name => Label`.
 Just edit the config file to make adjustments or add more labels.

-You can adjust this list by on a per model basis by declaring a `protected $formLabels` array in your model.
+You can adjust this list on a per model basis by declaring a `protected $formLabels` array in your model.

 ```
     /*